Kauffman bracket skein modules of small 3-manifolds: Open questions and remarks

 The hypothesis of Theorem \ref{t.main} implies that the character variety $X(M)$ is finite.
 On the other hand, while $X(\R P^3 \sharp \R P^3)$ is finite, \cite[Proposition 4.19]{Mro11} shows that the skein module $S(\R P^3 \sharp \R P^3, \Q[A^{\pm 1}])$ does not split as a sum of cyclic $\Q[A^{\pm 1}]$-modules and, hence, it is not tame.
 However, we make the following conjecture, which implies that manifolds with tame skein module are abundant:

 \begin{conjecture} Let $M$ be a closed $3$-manifold that is irreducible and contains no incompressible surface.
 Then $S(M)$ is finitely generated over $\Q[A^{\pm 1}]$. \end{conjecture} The motivation behind Question \ref{c.non-Haken} is that by Culler-Shalen theory \cite{CullerShalen}, if $M$ contains no incompressible surface then $X(M)$ is finite.
+In \cite{Seifert} we have proved Conjecture \ref{c.non-Haken} for Seifert fibered 3-manifolds.

 Note that Przytycki's Conjecture E in Problem 1.92 of \cite{Kirby} postulates that $S(M,\Z[A^{\pm 1}])$ is free for closed, non-Haken $M$.
 In particular, $S(M,\Z[A^{\pm 1}])$ is finitely generated by the Gunningham-Jordan-Safronov finiteness theorem, \cite{GJS19}.
 Hence, our Conjecture \ref{c.non-Haken} is a consequence of that of Przytycki.